codem/silverstripe-damn-fine-uploader/docs/en/003_configuration.md

-# Default configuration
+# Configuration

 See below for a sample configuration.

-You should override this configuration in your project's yml configuration.
+You should override the default configuration in your project's yml configuration

 ```
 ---
-Name: damnfineuploader
+Name: my-damnfineuploader
+After:
+    - '#damnfineuploader'
 ---
 Codem\DamnFineUploader\DamnFineUploaderField:
   # Used to create a uuid for uploads